polkadot-fellows/xcm-format/README.md

 A `QueryResponse` message of type `ExecutionOutcome` is sent to `destination` with the given `query_id` and the outcome of the XCM.

-### `QueryPallet`

-Query the existence of a particular pallet type.

-- `name: Vec<u8>`: The name of the pallet to query.
-- `query_id`: The value to make the returned message identifiable with this query.

-Returns: A honestly populated `PalletInfo` to the origin.

-Safety: No concerns.

-Kind: *Instruction*

-Errors:

-### `PalletInfo`

-Provide information on the existence of a particular pallet type.

-- `query_id` The identifier of the query which caused this message to be sent.
-- `pallets: Vec<(u32, (u32, u32, u32))>`: The index/version of each of the pallets whose name matches the name in the according `QueryPallet` message.

-Safety: No concerns.

-Kind: *Trusted Indication*

-Errors:

-### `Dispatch`

-Dispatch a call into a pallet in the Frame system.
-This provides a means of ensuring that the pallet continues to exist with a known version.

-- `origin_type`: The means of expressing the message origin as a dispatch origin.
-- `name: Vec<u8>`: The name of the pallet to which to dispatch a message.
-- `major_minor: (u32, u32)`: The major and minor version of the pallet.
-The major version must be equal and the minor version of the pallet must be at least as great.
-- `pallet_index: u32`: The index of the pallet to be called.
-- `call_index: u32`: The index of the dispatchable to be called.
-- `params: Vec<u8>`: The encoded parameters of the dispatchable.
-- `query_id`: The value to make the returned message identifiable with this query.

-Returns: `DispatchDone` or `DispatchFail` to origin.

-Safety: No concerns.

-Kind: *Instruction*

-Errors:

-### `DispatchOutcome`

-Provide information on the outcome of a previous `Dispatch` message.

-- `query_id` The identifier of the query which caused this message to be sent.
-- `error: Result<Option<u32>, DispatchError>`: If `Err` then the dispatch was not possible and the error is given.
-If `Ok`, then the dispatch was made and the inner value expresses the error with which the dispatch resulted: if `None`, then it succeeded.

-Safety: No concerns.

-Kind: *Trusted Indication*

-Errors:

-#### `DispatchError`

-`u8` enumeration:

-- `0x00: Pallet of the correct version not found`

-Operands:

-- `query_id: QueryId`: The value to be used for the `query_id` field of the `QueryResponse` message.
-- `destination: MultiLocation`: The location to where the `QueryResponse` message should be sent.
-- `max_response_weight: Weight`: The value to be used for the `max_weight` field of the `QueryResponse` message.

-Kind: *Instruction*

-Errors: *Fallible*.

 ### `DepositAsset`